 Should riders ignore the programming and leave scooters where they don’t belong, Schafer said that locally hired teams could patrol the city to return wayward equipment.

-In an interview with The Signal before the meeting, Schafer said that he thinks Halifax could benefit from a municipal shared e-scooter program.
+In an interview before the meeting, Schafer said he thinks Halifax could benefit from a municipal shared e-scooter program.

 “I think it’s a particularly attractive form of transportation that is encouraging folks to leave their automobile at home, and find other ways to move in and around the city,” he said.

-Schafer said that Calgary has managed to implement a municipal e-scooter program.
+Schafer said Calgary has implemented a municipal e-scooter program.
 After introducing a pilot program in 2019, the city went on to make the system permanent.

 “We’ve got to find ways to encourage people to make alternative choices,” Schafer said in the interview.
-This, he said, includes “the infrastructure that goes along with that: paved roads, but also increasingly bike lanes or cycle tracks, to help facilitate that transition, away from automobile use to forms of mobility that are more environmentally friendly and sustainable.”
+This includes infrastructure: paved roads “but also increasingly, bike lanes or cycle tracks to help facilitate that transition away from automobile use to forms of mobility that are more environmentally friendly and sustainable.”

 David MacIsaac, the city’s active transportation manager, noted that the recommendations put forward by Millward would be addressed in two separate reports already underway.